Section508Coordinators/Dev-Automation/examples/lighthouse/lh-basic-browser-ext/readme.md

 ## Setup

-See setup above depending on whether you are using the Chrome extension or the DevTools version of lighthouse in Chrome.
+See the appropriate setup below depending on whether you are using the Chrome extension or the DevTools version of lighthouse in Chrome.

 ### DevTools